KaiqueZambrano/chez-4games/README.md

 ## Example

-A small platformer covering the main features — ECS, sprites, physics, input, camera, tilemaps, and scenes.
+The following example demonstrates a small platformer, showcasing the framework's core features such as ECS, sprites, physics, input, camera, tilemaps, and scenes.

 ```scheme
 (load "chez-gamekit.ss")